aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 We strongly encourage that new modules include integration tests.
 These must be written in the file `test/my_new_moduleTest.php`.

-Unit tests should also be provided for the new module.
-These are stored outside of the modules directory at `$loris/test/unittests/`.
-For more information, read the [Unit Testing Guide](../../../test/UnitTestingGuide.md).

 ### Documentation

 A new module must contain a `README.md` file that briefly describes the functionality of the module.